Woldingham Circular via Titsey Place walk

 3. Return the same way, ie. turn right onto the B269 and keep right at the roundabout to go back down Pitchfont Lane.
 Ignore the first pair of paths off near the top of the hill and continue to the second pair, 350m from the road.

-6. Facing down Pitchfont Lane at this junction, the broad estate path which you took from Oxted Downs is on the right.
-All the full walk routes continue past a vehicle barrier on the estate path opposite (ie. turning sharp left if returning from the pub).
+6. Facing down Pitchfont Lane at this junction, the estate path which you took from Oxted Downs is on the right.
+Unless you want to bypass the entire eastern half of the Titsey Plantation (including Titsey Place), turn sharp left past a vehicle barrier onto another broad estate path.

 • on the Main Walk bear right off the byway after 350m onto the signposted NDW (or a parallel estate path), then resume the directions at [?] in §F.